joerhoney/joerhoney-gatsby/src/posts/css-onclick-events.md

 date: 01-23-2024
 published: true
 title: CSS On-Click Events
-excerpt: How to use CSS on-click events.
+description: How to use CSS on-click events.
 ---

 Make a blog post out of this: